Courses – Faculty of Science

 Modern processor architectures.
 Principles of modern processor design; pipelining; memory hierarchies; I/O and network interfacing; compiler and OS support; embedded processors; performance; multiprocessing.

-Prerequisite: COMPSCI 210, 215 (PHYSICS 140 or 243)
+Prerequisite: COMPSCI 210, PHYSICS 140

 Restriction: SOFTENG 363, COMPSYS 304

-Modern Data Communications
+Data Communications Technologies

-The structure of data communications and networks, including the Internet, covering all levels of the communications architecture.
-The layered protocol model, data transmission and coding, link-level and local area network protocols, wide-area internetworking, routing, transport and security protocols.
+The structure of data communications and networks, including the internet, covering all levels of the communications architecture.
+The layered protocol model, data transmission and coding, link-level and local area network protocols, wide-area internet working, routing, transport and security protocols.
 Basic application protocols as the foundation for distributed computing.

-Prerequisite: COMPSCI 210 and (COMPSCI 215 or INFOSYS 224)
+Prerequisite: COMPSCI 210, 215 or COMPSYS 201

 Applied Algorithmics